janpeuker/awesome-tech-roles/README.md

 - [Why top SaaS sales teams are creating a new role, Demo Engineers](https://www.saastock.com/blog/why-top-saas-companies-are-creating-a-new-role-demo-engineers/) - Example of a twist on the SE role, Demo Engineer, especially for No-Code and SaaS companies where the focus lies more on Proof-of-Concept work.

 #### Solution Architect (SA)
-Similar to: Solution Sales, Solution Planner, Technology Architect, Technical Architect, Enterprise Architect, Office of the CTO (OCTO), Evangelist, Customer Advocacy
+Similar to: Solutions Architect, Solution Sales, Solution Planner, Technology Architect, Technical Architect, Enterprise Architect, Office of the CTO (OCTO), Evangelist, Customer Advocacy

 See also: Sales Engineer (SE), Technical Account Manager (TAM)